 - If I could go back I also would have added spaces for two more stools on the sides of the island where drawers are now.
 We are big on family dinners- we rarely don’t sit down with our kids at dinner time.
 But we also eat a lot of casual quick dinners during the week.
 It would be nice to have space for the 6 of us to all sit together on the island as a family for a casual dinner.
 Right now, if we eat together at the island the kids sit and we stand.
 That’s no good!

 - I wish we had mixed in appliance cabinetry to store the toaster, blender, etc. into.
-This would have made the kitchen easier to pick up!
+This would have made the kitchen easier to clean up.

-If you would like to follow along on more of my home design, DIY, lifestyle, or other posts, I’d love to have you follow me on any of the following:
+If you would like to follow along on more of my home design or lifestyle posts, I’d love to have you on any of the following:

 You Might Also Like: